 Summary of Study Findings

-Due to the diverse nature of the interventions and variety of populations studied, it was not possible to do a meta-analysis.
-Studies differed considerably regarding length of follow-up, intervention content, and outcome measure, meaning that no direct comparisons could be made.
-Martire et. al (2010) were able to conduct a meta-analysis because they had ‘three outcomes for which there were an adequate number of effect sizes (defined as at least 8-10) for aggregation’.
-However, this was not the case for the studies included in this review.
-Although couple-focused interventions have been carried out to address health behaviour change in individuals at risk of chronic physical illness, few have been carried out in one area.
-Effect sizes have been reported where it was possible to calculate them.
-In some cases insufficient information was reported to enable the calculation of effect sizes.

 Attendance at cancer screening

 Retrospective analysis of trial data revealed that individuals were more likely to attend for colorectal cancer screening following two invitations by post if they were part of a couple where both members were invited (OR = 1.34; 95% CI 1.14–1.58) (van Jaarsveld et al., 2006).
 Similarly, an RCT of a couple-based educational programme about breast screening for Korean Americans who had not had a mammogram in the past year led to increased uptake of mammograms at 6 months (P<.001) and 15 months (p = .004) relative to a couple-based educational programme about having a healthy diet (Lee et al., 2014).
 However, an RCT targeting couples where both members were non-adherent with colorectal cancer screening recommendations demonstrated no difference in uptake of colorectal cancer screening in individuals following receipt of a couple-tailored booklet versus an individually focused booklet (Manne et al., 2013).